 The fact is, caravans need to be insured all year round as claims can happen at any time.
-For example, our claims statistics show that 33% of caravan thefts happen over the winter months from December to March, showing how important it is to keep cover in place.
-And whilst it’s true that road and accidental damage claims are unlikely to occur whilst a caravan is in storage, other risks such as theft, vandalism, fire, flood and storm damage can all happen at any time.
+For example, our claims statistics show that 33% of caravan thefts happen over the winter months from December to March, showing how important it is to keep insurance cover in place.
+And whilst it’s true that road and accidental damage claims are unlikely to happen when a caravan is in storage, other risks such as theft, vandalism, fire, flood and storm damage can strike at any time.

-Plus some risks, such as winter weather damage from frozen or burst pipes, are much more likely to happen over winter when the vehicle is in storage – and it’s for this reason that it’s vitally important caravan owners keep their units insured over winter.
+Plus some risks, such as winter weather damage from frozen or burst pipes, are much more likely to take place over winter when the vehicle is in storage – and it’s for this reason that it’s vitally important caravan owners keep their vehicles insured over winter.

 Importance of servicing before the “hibernation” period

-It’s also important to ensure you have the right security fitted to your caravan and that it is in full working order before the ‘van is put into storage for the winter, making sure tracking device subscriptions are up-to-date and that there’s enough power to trigger these if needed and alarms.
+It’s also important to make sure you have the right security fitted to your caravan and that it’s in full working order before your tourer is put into storage for the winter, making sure tracking device subscriptions are up-to-date and that there’s enough power to trigger these if needed and alarms.

 Caravan Guard offer discounts for the fitting of many security devices, visit our caravan security page to find out more.